flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

     EDDM/08L GIVMI6Q GIVMI Y101 ERNAS T161 DEBHI EDDF/07L
     ```

-    Let's imagine for this example that there was no airway between `BCN` and `OKTEM`.
+    Let's imagine for this example that there was no airway between `GIVMI` and `ERNAS`, as well as between `ERNAS` and `DEBHI`.
 The flight plan would look like the following:

     ```title="Example NO AIRWAY Flight Plan"
     EDDM/08L GIVMI6Q GIVMI DCT ERNAS DCT DEBHI EDDF/07L